GVLocke/CS-3513/README.md

 - functions
     - `Calculator.java` is a calculator program to demonstrate method overloading and switch cases.
     - `Test.java` is a test for some of the calculator functionality.
+- guessthenumber
+    - `App.java` is a simple guessing game that demonstrates the functionality of the `HashSet` data structure.
 - introtooop
     - `PrivateHelpers.java` demonstrates the functionality of mutator and accessor methods.
     - abstractclass